-To replace the steering crank bush [14], carry out the following:-
+To remove and replace the steering crank bush [15] fitted to the nozzle carry out the following operation:

-- 1. With the nozzle [15] removed from the tailpipe and placed on a workbench, use a hacksaw blade to carefully cut out the old steering crank bush[14].
-Take care that the steering crank bore is not scored or damaged during removal of the steering crank bush [14]. - 2.
+- 1. With the nozzle removed from the nozzle housing and secured on a workbench.
+Use a hacksaw blade to carefully cut out the old bush [15].
+Take care that the steering crank bore is not scored or damaged during removal of the bush [15]. - 2.
 Carefully drift out the pieces of the old steering crank bush. - 3.
 Ensure that the bore in the nozzle boss is cleaned of old loctite and any corrosion.